danielwessel/danielwessel.github.io/_pages/ABMV24.md

 *Explicit Mathematics: Universes and Ordinals*

 <pr>
 We show how an ordering of specific universes may lead to a sort of ordinals.
-Afterwards present two ways how to extend Explicit Mathematics by ordinals in a natural and powerful way.</pr>
+Afterwards we present two ways how to extend Explicit Mathematics by ordinals in a natural and powerful way.</pr>

 <br>